Former China Politburo member pleads guilty to bribery - Journal du Cameroun

 As the youngest Politburo member, Sun was even seen in some quarters as a potential successor to Xi.

-Government corruption is rampant in China, and Xi has presided over a much-publicised anti-graft campaign since coming to power in 2012, but some have compared it to a political purge.
+Xi has presided over a popular anti-graft campaign since coming to power in 2012 that has punished more than one million officials, but critics have compared it to a political purge.

 The National People’s Congress also expanded Xi’s anti-graft campaign by creating a national supervision commission that will look beyond party officials and scrutinise millions of public servants at all levels of government.